-- c City of Melbourne also needed to contribute the amount of members' salary sacrifice contributions. - d Under the valuation assumptions these contributions were expected to be more than required to meet funding requirements, and following discussions with City of Melbourne and Vision Super, we recommended that Vision Super consider whether a lower risk investment strategy was appropriate at that time. - e We also recommended that the Board consider a plan to reduce the exposure to illiquid assets in the COM plan to zero over time given the maturity of the plan and the possibility of large benefit payments.
-The illiquid assets have not reduced materially over the three years to 30 June 2017.
-This is not inappropriate given that the illiquid assets can be transferred to other parts of the Fund.
-It is very important that other assets within the Fund continue to act as liquidity provider for the COM plan.
-Vision Super should be mindful of the maturity of the COM plan and the need for full liquidity overtime. - f We also recommended that Vision Super review the insurance policies, and update where necessary, to ensure it was satisfied that any self-insurance was not material.
-Upon reviewing the most recent insurance policy, we note that whilst most of our recommendations were adopted, there is still an element of self-insurance exposure within the COM plan.
-This is because for some members the externally insured amounts are less than the excess of the relevant death/disability benefits above the resignation benefits.
+- c City of Melbourne also needed to contribute the amount of members' salary sacrifice contributions. - 1.5 We suggested that Vision Super finalises members' superannuation salaries with City of Melbourne and keeps them as updated as practical. - 1.6 Under the valuation assumptions these contributions were expected to be more than required to meet funding requirements, and following discussions with Vision Super, we recommended it consider whether a lower risk investment strategy was appropriate at that time.
+If a lower risk investment strategy was not adopted a large surplus was expected to remain after the last member is paid based on the contribution recommendation.
+Alternatively, it was reasonable for City of Melbourne to have a contribution holiday and maintain the current investment strategy. - 1.7 We also recommended that the Board consider a plan to reduce the exposure to illiquid assets in the COM plan to zero over time given the maturity of the plan and the possibility of large benefit payments - 1.8 We also recommended that Vision Super review the insurance policies, and update where necessary, to ensure it was satisfied that any self-insurance was not material.